Derby City Council uses a Strengths Based Approach for all work with children and families.

 1. Legislative Background and Introduction

-Residence Orders were introduced by Children Act 1989 and were granted in private law custody disputes to determine where a child should live but also in any 'family proceedings' concerning the welfare of the child.
+Residence Orders were introduced by Children Act 1989 and were granted in private law custody disputes to determine where a child should live but could also be used in any 'family proceedings' concerning the welfare of the child.
 This applied even where no application had been made and included adoption proceedings.
-Under the Children and Families Act 2014 which became effective on 22nd April 2014, residence orders were replaced by Child Arrangements Orders.
+Under the Children and Families Act 2014, Residence Orders were replaced by Child Arrangements Orders.
 All Residence Orders made before 22nd April 2014 are deemed to be Child Arrangements Orders.
 A Child Arrangements Order is an order that relates to either or both of the following:

 - With whom the child concerned is to live, spend time or otherwise have contact; and